gelicamarie/gelicamarie.github.io/src/content/about.md

 ---

 I am a programmer currently on my 2nd year of Computer Science at Carleton University in Canada.
-Still finding my footing in the vast world of Programming and so
+Still finding my footing in the vast world of Programming and so I always

-I always keep an open mind to learning new things.
+keep an open mind when it comes to learning new things.

 I absolutely love problem solving which was what gravitated me towards this field.